Counter Terrorism News Check

 Detrick.

-the nation's vulnerability to covert germ warfare — and devised weapons for
+the nation's vulnerability to covert germ warfare and

-A few years ago, its story — never before told in detail — would have
+A few years ago, its story never before told in detail

 seemed a macabre footnote to U.S. history.